John Paul is a now retired academic with a background in psychology and philosophy.

 Are Today's Scientists Mostly Atheists?

 As shown, the question of God's existence and role in creation led three supreme scientific minds to different answers.
 Space permitting, a broader range of views could be presented by surveying the writings of other pivotal scientists.
-This is the case also for contemporary scientists (The views of three of them are presented in Quester, 2018), even though the particularly vehement and overly publicized atheistic faith of some of them might induce one to presume that the scientific community is atheistic almost to a (wo)man.
+This is the case also for contemporary scientists (The views of three of them are presented in Quester, 2018, see the link below) even though the particularly vehement and overly publicized atheistic faith of some of them might induce one to presume that the scientific community is atheistic almost to a (wo)man.

 It is indeed the case that scientists are far less religious than the general population in the United States, which according to a 2009 Pew Research Centre surveys consists of 95% of believers (this stunning number is considerably lower in Europe, and it seems to be declining in the US as well).
 By contrast, 'only' 51% of scientists believe in some sort of God or spiritual principle, whereas 41% do not.
 Thus, even within the scientific community, believers outnumber non-believers.
 These latter numbers have changed little in the various surveys conducted over the past several decades.